CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-the-redesign-high-stakes-developer-decision-making.md

 tags: theory all
 ---

-# The Redesign - High-Stakes Developer Decision-Making
+# The Redesign - High-Stakes Developer Decision-Making (Reading Time: 5 minutes 2 seconds)

 ## Should We Redesign?
 Every developer has faced it.
 The decision to refactor, rewrite, or redesign.
 As a new programmer, should I vault into the code base and change everything?
 As a seasoned pro, is it time to finally dive in and fix that inherited method?
 These